ampunkboyx/SSM-Middleware-Mkdocs/docs/Documents/GettingStarted/GettingStarted.md

     </tbody>
 </table>

-# 4. HTTP Header - Token Authentication
+## 4. HTTP Header - Token Authentication

 A  method  for  a  Service  Requestor  to  provide  a  user  name  and  timestamp  when  making  a  service request to Middleware.
 When a Service Provider wants to send the server authentication credentials it may use the Authorization field.
-Authorization field will be put on the Header of request.
+Authorization field will be put on the Header of request.<br>
-#

 Token Authentication have two step to produce Authorization field.<br>
 **A. The digest is constructed as follows:**<br>